-Union Minister Manohar Lal Khattar Dedicates World Class Sports Academy at JGU to the Nation - www.lokmattimes.com
+Union Minister Manohar Lal Khattar dedicates world class sports academy at JGU to the nation - www.lokmattimes.com

-OP Jindal University Sonipat (Haryana) [India], September 8: Manohar Lal Khattar, Union Minister of Power & Housing and Urban ...
+Sonipat, Sep 9 Manohar Lal Khattar, Union Minister of Power & Housing and Urban Affairs and former Chief ...

 Bhim Awardees: Arun, Special Olympic Roller; Keshav Malik, Badminton, Specially-Abled Sports Person; Shivani Kataria, Swimming; Kavita, Boxing; Sant Kumar, Athletics; Sandeep Kumar, Boxing; Sandeep Singh, Athletics; Bijender Singh, Dragon Boat; Amit, Athletics; Suman Kumari, Wrestling; Vinod Kumar, Wrestling; Amir Singh, Volleyball; Dalel Singh, Volleyball; Meena, Boxing; Ramcharan Singh, Athletics; Vinod Kumar, Wrestling.